Window and balcony safety

-If the property you are renting has a swimming pool, you need to check that the pool fence is in good, working condition.
+If the property you are renting has a swimming pool, a tenant needs to check that the pool fence is in good, working condition.
 Landlords must meet the standards in the Swimming Pools Act 1992.
 This requires most pools to be surrounded by a fence that separates the pool from the house.

-By law, at least one smoke alarm should be installed in a hallway outside a bedroom or other suitable location in each storey of the rented home.
-You are not allowed to remove or interfere with smoke alarms, without a reasonable excuse.
-You are responsible for replacing the batteries and testing the device.
+By law, at least one smoke alarm should be installed in a hallway outside a bedroom or other suitable location in each storey of a rented home.
+Tenants are not allowed to remove or interfere with smoke alarms, without a reasonable excuse.
+Tenants are responsible for replacing the batteries and testing the device.
 This should be done once a year.

 Visit the Fire and Rescue NSW website or call the Smoke Alarms Helpline on 1300 858 812 for more information.

-We recommend that you have a fire safety checklist to help keep your home fire safe.
+We recommend that tenants have a fire safety checklist to help keep their home fire safe.
 Visit the Fire & Rescue NSW website, for information on fire escape plans and fire safety fact sheets.

-Visit the SW Environment Protection Authority (EPA) website to download a comprehensive guide on selecting, installing and operating domestic solid fuel heaters.
+Visit the NSW Environment Protection Authority (EPA) website to download a comprehensive guide on selecting, installing and operating domestic solid fuel heaters.